GauthamBellamkonda/Learning-Option-Pricing/README.md

 2. **Explore the Models:** Browse through the directories for the specific option pricing models you're interested in.
 Each directory contains the necessary code files and a README explaining the model's theory.

 3. **Run the Code:** Open the code files using your preferred programming environment.
-Follow the instructions in the README to understand how to input parameters and run the calculations.
+Install the dependencies in [requirements.txt](requirements.txt)

 4. **Experiment and Learn:** Tweak the parameters, try different scenarios, and observe how changing inputs affects option prices.
 This hands-on experimentation will deepen your understanding.